Skip to main content

 How does the North Dakota CCAP subsidy program work?

 North Dakota's Child Care Assistance Program (CCAP) is administered by DHS under CCDF funding.
 Eligible families receive subsidized childcare through licensed providers.
 Centers submit attendance documentation to support reimbursement.
-Contact your regional DHS office for submission requirements and payment schedules.
+Contact your regional DHS office for current submission requirements.

 What are the ratio requirements in North Dakota?